IntuitivTechnology/SwiftMailerLogger/README.md

 ## Usage

-A log file will automatically be created et filled when you send emails.
+A log file will automatically be created and filled when emails are sent.
 Turn ON the database logger to log all emails sent into your database.

 **Warning :**